 Low morale is a concern because it means that your workforce is not just unhappy, it also means they are unlikely to be performing to their best capability.
 Some indications of low morale are:

 Low productivity - If you are noticing that otherwise competent staff are having trouble getting work done in a timely manner, you likely have a morale problem.
 It may be that your team does not feel appreciated, or they may think that their efforts aren't being fairly compensated.
 Increasing pay rates isn't the answer.
-If you want more ideas on motivating employees, by not increasing pay rates, then download the ebook "How to Motivate Employees".
+If you want more ideas on motivating employees, by not increasing pay rates, then access "How to Motivate Employees".

 High turnover - If there is a stampede of people applying for jobs, either outside your team, or outside your organization - then this could be an indicator of low morale in the workplace.
 The best people don't stick around in teams, or organizations, that don't fulfill them.